Théobald René de Kergariou-Locmaria: Early career

 In 1776, Kergariou served off Île de France as an officer on the 56-gun Brillant.
 Two years after, he was appointed to command the frigate Oiseau, part of a fleet under Orvilliers.
-In 1779, he returned on Belle-Poule, this time as her captain.
+In 1779, he returned on Belle Poule, this time as her captain.

 Service on Junon

 Promoted to Captain on 13 March 1779, Kergariou-Locmaria received command of the frigate Junon, on which he captured the British corvette HMS Rover, on 13 September of that year.

 In May 1781, Kergariou transferred to the prestigious first-rate Royal-Louis, on which he served as first officer in Guichen's squadron.

 Service on Sibylle

 In June 1781, Kergariou was appointed to command the 32-gun frigate Sibylle.
 During the action of 18 October 1782, Sibylle supported Scipion, under Grimouard.

 Sibylle departed Saint-Domingue, along with the 14-gun corvette Railleur, escorting a 16-ship convoy bound for North America.
 On 2 January 1783, the convoy was chased by the 44-gun ship of the line HMS Endymion and the 32-gun frigates HMS Emerald and Magicienne.
 Kergariou-Locmaria signaled the convoy to pursue its route with the Railleur, and endeavoured to cover its retreat, first engaging Magicienne.
 In the ensuing exchange of fire, Kergariou-Locmaria was severely wounded, but his first officer, Morel d'Escures, took command and managed to dismast Magicienne.
 Sibylle retreated when the Endymion and Emerald intervened.
 Thomas Graves, who commanded Magicienne, later commissioned two engravings of the battle, one representing its beginning, and the other its end.

 Four days later, a gale entirely dismasted Sibylle; Kergariou-Locmaria was forced to have twelve guns thrown overboard to keep his ship afloat.
 In distress, Sibylle was spotted by the British corvette, HMS Hussar, under Thomas McNamara Russell, yielding the action of 22 January 1783.
 Kergariou ordered a British flag hoisted over the French ensign, indicating that Sibylle was a British prize captured from the French, and furthermore had a yachting ensign hoisted upside down as a distress signal; Hussar was not fooled by the ruse, and Kergariou lowered the British flag and fired a broadside at Hussar to prevent her from warning the rest of the British forces of his presence.
 However, the yachting ensign got stuck and could not be lowered.
 Hussar fired a single broadside that struck Sibylle under the floating line, inundated her poweder reserves and caused leaks so severe that her pumps could not compensate.
 Kergariou ordered twelve more guns thrown overboard; when Hussar returned with the 50-gun HMS Centurion, Kergariou's situation became hopeless and he struck his colours after Centurion's second broadside.

+Russell was infuriated with Kergariou for violating the law of war, as ships were expected to only fly a distress flag if they were actually in distress.
+After receiving Kergariou's sword, Russell broke it publicly and said to him: